Make Sure Your Grilled Pork Chops Are Juicy and Flavorful with These Top Tips

-From choosing the right cut to how to prepare them for the grill, our food editor shares her tips.
+From choosing the right cut to advice on how to prepare them for the grill, our food editor shares her secrets.

-Grilling pork chops might seem just as straightforward as grilling a T-Bone or rib-eye steak, but naturally lean meat has a tendency to dry out.
+Grilling pork chops might seem as straightforward as grilling a T-Bone or rib-eye steak, but naturally lean meat has a tendency to dry out.
 That means pork chops can become chewy and rubbery when exposed to high heat for too long.
-It is possible to get a char on a pork chop without drying it out if you start with the right cut: "Using a bone-in pork chop will help keep the meat nice and moist in such an intense heat," says associate food editor Riley Wofford.
-While boneless pork chops might seem easier to cook, on the grill they are easier to burn-a bone can help evenly diffuse the heat of open flames.
-Look for pork chops that shows signs of marbling and range in color from pink to pale red; avoid any chops that show signs of graying.
+It's possible to get a char on a pork chop without drying it out if you start with the right cut: "Using a bone-in pork chop will help keep the meat nice and moist in such an intense heat," says associate food editor Riley Wofford.
+While boneless pork chops might seem easier to cook on the grill, they are easier to burn; a bone can help evenly diffuse the heat of open flames.
+Look for pork chops that show signs of marbling and range in color from pink to pale red; avoid any chops that show signs of graying.
 And always bring pork chops to room temperature before grilling.
-Wofford says if you try to grill frozen or barely defrosted meat, the outside of the pork chop will scorch while the center remains cold.
+Riley says if you try to grill frozen or barely defrosted meat, the outside of the pork chop will scorch while the center remains cold.

-Below Wofford shares more expert advice for grilling pork chops successfully.
+Below Riley shares more expert advice for grilling pork chops successfully.

 How to Prep Pork Chops for the Grill

 The beauty of grilled meat is the flavorful, smoky char.
-It intensifies the natural sweetness of the pork, so beyond a light salt and pepper seasoning, Wofford says nothing else is truly necessary.
-That doesn't mean that pork shouldn't be marinated or brined: "Marinating will only do good things-it will add flavor and tenderize the meat a bit," she says.
-Her favorite marinade has an olive-oil-base with dried oregano, fennel seeds, and lemon zest plus salt and pepper.
+It intensifies the natural sweetness of the pork, so beyond a light salt and pepper seasoning, Riley says nothing else is truly necessary.
+That doesn't mean that pork shouldn't be marinated or brined, though: "Marinating will will add flavor and tenderize the meat a bit," she says.
+Her favorite marinade has an olive-oil-base with dried oregano, fennel seeds, and lemon zest, as well as salt and pepper.
 She'll use it to marinate the chops for a few hours before grilling.
 Spice pastes and rubs are a quick way to add different flavors to chops and there's the added benefit of a crust that forms when the chop is grilled.

 Why Size Matters